irisgarciagv/support-how-to/content/how-to/dedicated-hosting/add-new-vpn-user-myrackspace-portal/index.md

 Portal.
 This article describes how to add a new VPN user by using a ticket template.

+If you are using the new Fabric Ticketing UI, you will need to select a firewall in the device selection found in step 2 to see the Add VPN user common request.

 ### Create a ticket in the MyRackspace Portal

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com) by using your